johnpuddephatt/leedscommunityhomes/faqs/index.md

 ### Who’s involved with Leeds Community Homes?

 There are now around 275 members of Leeds Community Homes – and our Board of Directors consists of up to 12 members (there are currently 10 Board members) who have a wide range of relevant expertise.
-We will seek to recruit more Board members at our next AGM, in June 2018.
+We will seek to recruit more Board members at our next AGM, in September 2018.

 ### How can I get involved with Leeds Community Homes?

 If you support what we’re trying to achieve, you can become a member of Leeds Community Homes for £1.
 If you would like to become a member [please email us](mailto:info@leedscommunityhomes.org.uk).

+### Our Rules and our Share Offer document

+Leeds Community Homes is a community benefit society.
+[Read our Rules](/uploads/LCH-rules.pdf) (our governing document).

+You can also [read the share offer document](/uploads/LCH-Share-Offer-Final.pdf), which we produced for the share offer that we launched in October 2017.

 ### Any other questions?